 Brushing doesn't remove bacteria in between the teeth, so only a portion of the tooth surface is getting cleaned.
 Even if you don't feel or see something stuck between your teeth, there is plaque building up that can only be removed by flossing to prevent issues like cavities, gum disease and bad breath.

-Like brushing, mouthwash doesn't remove the plaque between your teeth.
+Just like brushing with a toothbrush, your mouth wash won't remove plaque from between your teeth.
 While mouthwash can be an effective supplement to your oral health care routine, it should never be used as a replacement for flossing.

 It may be more difficult to floss if you have traditional metal braces, but it is still necessary.
 Flossing will help keep your gum line clean and free from plaque buildup during your orthodontic treatment.
 Today, there are also alternative orthodontic treatment options, like Invisalign clear aligners, that can be removed for brushing and flossing to make the process easier.

-The earlier kids start flossing teeth, the more likely they will be to maintain good oral health care routines into adulthood.
+Starting good oral hygiene practices early is important for children.
+The sooner they start flossing, the more likely they will be to maintain good oral health care routines into adulthood.
 If it is difficult for them to floss on their own, try encouraging them and helping them along the way.
 If your child is under 10 years old, you can floss for them.

-If your gums bleed during flossing, this is usually a sign you need to floss more often.
+If your gums bleed when you floss your teeth, this is often the first sign that you need to floss more.
 The more you floss, the less your gums are likely to bleed.
-If your gums are bleeding continually, even after regular flossing, then it could be a sign of another dental issue such as periodontal disease, so be sure to share any concerns with your dentist.
+If your gums are bleeding continually, even though you floss regularly, then it could be a sign of another dental issue such as periodontal disease, so be sure to share any concerns with your dentist.